Former Arizona Rep. Renzi's corruption trial begins

-TUCSON, Ariz., May 7 (Reuters) - The trial of former Arizona congressman Richard Renzi, who faces public corruption charges stemming from his involvement in a land swap deal, began in federal court in Tucson on Tuesday.
+TUCSON, Arizona (Reuters) - The trial of former Arizona congressman Richard Renzi, who faces public corruption charges stemming from his involvement in a land swap deal, began in federal court in Tucson on Tuesday.

 Renzi, a Republican who represented Arizona’s 1st Congressional District for three terms until January 2009, faces felony charges including conspiracy, wire fraud, extortion and racketeering stemming from allegations he coerced a mining company into buying land from a former business partner.